henriits/music-player/README.md

 -   Display current song information (title, artist, album art)
 -   Progress bar for tracking song playback
 -   Favorites management: add or remove songs from favorites
+-   Favorites are stored in local storage for persistence
 -   Responsive design for optimal performance on different devices
 -   User-friendly interface